 - Client ID: A unique identifier that your application uses when requesting an OAuth 2.0 access token.

 - Email address: A generated email address for the Service Account, in the form "account_name@project_name.google.com.iam.gserviceaccount.com".

 - Certificate fingerprints: The ID of the private key that you downloaded.

 For more information, refer to Using OAuth 2.0 for Server to Server Applications.

-To give a Service Account access to your Hotel Ads data:
+To give a Service Account access to your Hotel Center data:

-- In a new browser window, open the Hotel Ads Center.
+- In a new browser window, open the Hotel Center.

-- After adding the Service Account to your Hotel Ads Center account, your Service Account's email address will be enabled for API access within about 24 hours.
+- After you add users to your Hotel Center, your Service Account should be enabled for API access within about 24 hours.